There are lots of ways to get involved – no matter your age, background or where you live.

 The panel looks closely at how GHA and other parts of Wheatley Group performs.

-The panel produces a statement each year, making recommendations which are considered by the GHA Board.
-This informs GHA's annual Report to Tenants.
+The panel produces a statement each year.
+This helps inform GHA's annual Report to Tenants.

 Our Panel meets approximately every two months in the evenings at our city centre headquarters in Glasgow.